sharpzeb/bootcamp/01-Class-Content/03-JavaScript/03-Algorithms/03-log-nums/README.md

 ## Instructions

-* Open [Unsolved/log-nums.js](Unsolved/log-nums.js) in your code editor&mdash;this is the only file you will modify in this activity.
+- Open [Unsolved/log-nums.js](Unsolved/log-nums.js) in your code editor -- **this is the only file you will modify in this activity.**

-  * In this file you will be writing code in the body of the `logNums` function to achieve the following:
+  - In this file you will be writing code in the body of the `logNums` function to achieve the following:

-    * Print all numbers from `1` up to the given `nums` argument inclusive.
-For example, given the number `5` as the `num` argument, the following should be printed to the console, one log at a time:
+    - Print all numbers from `1` up to the given `nums` argument inclusive.

+      - e.g. given the number `5` as the `num` argument, the following should be printed to the console, one log at a time:

         ```bash
         1
         2
         3
         4
         5
         ```

-* You can check whether your function works properly by opening [Unsolved/test.html](Unsolved/test.html) in your web browser.
+- You can check to see if your function works properly by opening [Unsolved/test.html](Unsolved/test.html) in your web browser.

-  * Functions that pass the tests will be denoted with a green check mark.
+  - Functions that _pass_ the tests will be denoted with a **green check mark**.

-  * Functions that fail the tests will be denoted with a red X and an error message.
+  - Functions that _fail_ the tests will be denoted with a **red x and an error message**.

----

-© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
-All Rights Reserved.